We offer several options to sync files to your destination. You can:

 If you change the name of a file in your bucket, all data in that file will be re-imported, which may result in duplicate values within that table.

 Fivetran adds the below three columns as composite primary keys for a table.
-In all modes,

-_line are composite primary keys.
+_line are composite primary keys for all configuration options.
 The column

-Excluding source datalink
+Excluding source data

 Inclusion and exclusion of source data in file storage integrations is done via specification of a folder path.
 The integration will sync all files under a certain folder path, even if they are themselves in nested subfolders of the specified folder.
 Excluding fields from source files is not currently supported.